 "What if we're wrong about digital technology and education?
 What if it doesn't make any difference?
 There's no evidence from previous trials that technology makes any difference to attainment.
 What if we're wasting money?"

 I wish I could say I made a rousing speech that convinced her and everyone around me that we were on a noble mission that could, and inevitably would, result in a profusion of digital education experiences that would achieve greater impact (at, of course, a lower cost) than the world has ever seen before.

 Instead I chuckled nervously, said, “Yes, we ought to have a strong response to that”, and rushed off to pick my daughter up from childcare.

 But I've been thinking about it a lot.
-The first conclusion I came to on my way to the tube (call it l'esprit d'escalator) was that right or wrong we have a responsibility to look at digital technology in the context of education.
+The first conclusion I came to on my way to the tube (call it l'esprit d'escalator) was that, right or wrong, we have a responsibility to look at digital technology in the context of education.
 Connection to the internet is the most powerful mass communication tool since the invention of the book (I'm willing to have that argument if anyone wants it).
-It has effected how we work, talk and think - not to explore education in this context seems wilfully short-sighted.
+It has affected how we work, talk and think - not to explore education in this context seems wilfully short-sighted.

 Only at that point can we conduct an RCT or other rigorous evaluation.

-And this isn't a one-off process.
-Digital technology moves so fast and has so many variants that this process will be required again and again as new products and that inspire thinking come to market.
+And this isn't a once-off process.
+Digital technology moves so fast and has so many variants that this process will be required again and again as new products, that inspire thinking, come to market.

-At Nesta what we hope to do (and need partnerships to achieve) is create a system where academics, technologists and teachers can work together to identify areas of promise for technology, articulate learning challenges where digital technology might be useful and then collaborate to create useful educational models where the teaching and tech work together.
+At Nesta, what we hope to do (and need partnerships to achieve) is create a system where academics, technologists and teachers can work together to identify areas of promise for technology, articulate learning challenges where digital technology might be useful, and then collaborate to create useful educational models where teaching and tech work together.